Last updated April 2026.

 Don't over-optimize: Content that reads like SEO spam doesn't carry weight.
 AI favors natural, authoritative content.

-Prioritization Guide
+Prioritization guide

 If you're starting from scratch: